-She serves on the House Armed Services Committee (HASC) as the Ranking Member of the Subcommittee on Military Personnel, and on the House Permanent Select Committee on Intelligence (HPSCI).
-Speier was also appointed as a Democratic member of the Select Committee that House Republicans have established to attack women’s heath, she agreed to serve on it in order to defend women’s health and hold the committee’s leadership accountable.
+She serves on the House Armed Services Committee (HASC) as the Ranking Member of the Subcommittee on Military Personnel, on the House Permanent Select Committee on Intelligence (HPSCI), and is a co-chair of the Congressional Armenian Caucus.
+Speier also recently served as a Democratic member of the Select Committee that House Republicans established to attack women’s heath; an appointment she agreed to in order to defend women’s health and hold the committee’s leadership accountable.

 Fighting for Women’s Rights

 Speier was the first member of Congress to advocate for fundamental reforms to end the epidemic of sexual assault in the military and on college campuses, and she is leading the fight against sexism in the fields of science and technology.
 She is also at the forefront of efforts to end discrimination and close the gender pay gap through ratification of the Equal Rights Amendment and passage of the Paycheck Fairness Act.

 During her 18 years in both houses of the California Legislature, she had more than 300 bills signed into law by both Republican and Democratic governors.
 Some of her highest-profile efforts secured justice for women and children, including a series of bills that led to the collection of more than $2 billion in delinquent court-ordered child support payments.
 She authored a measure that gave the state the nation’s strongest financial privacy law.